p-samuel/delphi-progress-bar/README.md

 end;
 ```

-You can use concurrent progress bars as long as you specify different line locations for them.
+You can use stacked progress bars as long as you specify different line locations for them.

 ``` pascal
 uses